-Pissourios and Sioulas present the Integrated Urban Development Plan of Pafos, for the historic town centre of Paphos, by the Municipality of Paphos.
-Given that Pafos had been selected as the Cultural Capital of Europe for 2017, the importance of cultural heritage monuments and sites of the town in the preparation of this plan is self-evident.
+Pissourios and Sioulas present the Integrated Urban Development Plan of Pafos, for the historic town center of Pafos, by the Municipality of Pafos.
+Given that Pafos had been the Cultural Capital of Europe for 2017, the importance of cultural heritage monuments and sites of the town in the preparation of this plan is self-evident.
 The purpose of their article is twofold.
 On the one hand, the article aims at identifying the methodological peculiarities of including the historical monuments and sites in the Integrated Urban Development Plan, something that allows for a better understanding of the complex nature of such plans.
-On the other hand, the article presents the proposed actions, which, though focused on the protection and promotion of the cultural heritage of the historic town-centre of Paphos, ultimately form a comprehensive scheme that enhances the economy and the social life of this part of the city.
+On the other hand, the article presents the proposed actions, which, though focused on the protection and promotion of the cultural heritage of the historic town-centre of Pafos, ultimately form a comprehensive scheme that enhances the economy and the social life of this part of the city.

-Igglezou shows how civil society activities in the form of a public benefit foundation devoted to culture drives economic and social development, increases social inclusion, shapes identity, provides social cohesion, drives innovation, creates jobs and enhances investment climate.
-The author argues, that culture is at the heart of a series of activities that have become increasingly important in modern economies.
-These activities, built on heritage and arts, apply knowledge, skills and disciplines which are developed in cultural traditions and use aspects of culture as points of reference.
+Igglezou shows how civil society activities in the form of a public benefit foundation devoted to culture drives economic and social development, increases social inclusion, shapes identity, provides social cohesion, drives innovation, creates jobs, and enhances investment climate.
+The author argues that culture is at the heart of a series of activities that have become increasingly important in modern economies.
+These activities, built on heritage and arts, apply knowledge, skills, and disciplines which are developed in cultural traditions and use aspects of culture as points of reference.
 The economy of culture entails respectively the cultural and creative sectors, which are growing sectors, developing at a higher pace than the rest of economy.
-The goal of the Maniatakeion Foundation is systematic promotion of the historical and cultural presence of Messinian castle towns and the economic development, internationalization and comparative advantages of the region through three pillars of development activities, cultural, economic and social.
+The goal of the Maniatakeion Foundation is the systematic promotion of the historical and cultural presence of Messinian castle towns and the economic development, internationalization, and comparative advantages of the region through three pillars of development activities: cultural, economic, and social.

 Best claims that visiting various communities' cultural and historical resources is one of the fastest growing tourism sectors.
-These visits if managed effectively can be a tool for poverty alleviation, economic development, as well as the preservation of a community's cultural and historical resources.
-However, he identifies a number of factors that critically impact on a community's ability to utilise cultural and historical resources.
-His essay takes a business development view on how a community may utilise cultural and historical resources available for economic development, as well as on how to identify business opportunities that exists and how to develop a proposal on them.
+These visits, if managed effectively, can be a tool for poverty alleviation and economic development, as well as the preservation of a community's cultural and historical resources.
+However, he identifies a number of factors that critically impact on a community's ability to utilize cultural and historical resources.
+His essay takes a business development view on how a community may utilize cultural and historical resources available for economic development, as well as on how to identify business opportunities that exists and how to develop a proposal on them.

 Rigos and Tsirigoti, in their first case study, present a successful example of development in a Greek village called Anavra in the regional unit of Magnisia.
-This remarkable economic development is first and foremost the result of three big development projects that protect the environment and highlight nature and culture.

-In their second case study, Rigos and Tsirigoti suggest the reactivation and revival of rural network of old school buildings as a means for sustainable growth and propose some activities to promote this goal.
+This remarkable economic development case study demonstrates the importance of social capital in catalyzing the development process and may be considered as an example for initiating local development based on a local cultural heritage resource.
+The case study demonstrates how local people perceive and act on a sustainable development goal with three big development initiatives that highlight nature and culture, and at the same time protect the environment.
+In their second case study, Rigos and Tsirigoti suggest the reactivation and revival of a rural network of old school buildings as a means for sustainable growth and propose new uses for old abandoned school buildings, thus promoting the goal of local sustainable development.